sabinpoudel/Human-Information-Processing-Project/README.md

 #### Sabin, Student ID: 113034860, Course : Human Information Processing

+## Introduction

-This project investigates whether ECG-derived heart rate variability can distinguish baseline and stress states during human information processing.
-Stressful cognitive and emotional conditions activate the autonomic nervous system, especially sympathetic activity, while often reducing parasympathetic or vagal regulation.
-These autonomic changes are reflected in the timing between heartbeats.
-Therefore, ECG-derived heart rate variability provides a useful physiological index for studying autonomic reactions to stress.
+This project investigates whether ECG-derived heart rate variability (HRV) can differentiate between baseline and stress states during human information processing.
+When individuals are exposed to cognitively demanding or emotionally stressful conditions, the autonomic nervous system adjusts rapidly to support attention, decision-making, and coping demands.
+This adjustment is typically marked by increased sympathetic activation and reduced parasympathetic, or vagal, regulation.

-This project built a complete ECG: HRV stress-analysis workflow in two environments.
-Firtly, WESAD chest ECG was extracted and converted to per-condition to CSV files in this jupyter notebook.
-As well as filtered, visually checked and R-peaks were detected.
-Furthermore, HRV windows were computed, group statistics were run, and a simple JAX classifier.
-Correspondigly,the working NeuroPype implementation mirrors that logic in two forms: an offline importCSV pipeline for reproducible batch processing and export.
-The key practical lesson is that NeuroPype ImportCSV produces an offline single-packet recording due to which TimeSeriesPlot is often blank unless the data is streamed; the docs state TimeSeriesPlot is intended for continuous streaming data, while ScrollPlot /offline viewers are for prerecorded review.
-SpectrumPlot also requires a frequency-axis spectrum, so it must be preceded by a spectral estimation node such as Spectrogram or WelchSpectrum .
-HeartRate and HeartRateVariability must consume the RDetection output stream ending in -peaks.
+These changes do not appear only as a general increase in arousal; they are also expressed in the fine timing patterns between consecutive heartbeats.
+Under baseline conditions, heart rhythms usually show greater variability, reflecting flexible parasympathetic regulation and adaptive physiological balance.
+During stress, however, this variability often becomes more constrained, suggesting a shift toward sympathetic dominance and reduced autonomic flexibility.

+By analyzing ECG-derived HRV, this project aims to infer how the body’s regulatory systems respond to different information-processing demands.
+In this sense, HRV serves not merely as a cardiac measurement, but as a physiological window into the interaction between cognitive load, emotional stress, and autonomic control

+This project developed a complete ECG–HRV stress-analysis workflow across two complementary environments: a Jupyter-based analytical pipeline and a NeuroPype-based signal-processing implementation.
+In the Jupyter notebook, chest ECG data from the WESAD dataset were extracted and reorganized into condition-specific CSV files(Please check HIP.ipynb file for it), allowing baseline and stress recordings to be processed separately.
+The ECG signals were then filtered, visually inspected for quality, and analyzed through R-peak detection.
+From these detected heartbeat intervals, HRV features were computed over defined time windows, followed by group-level statistical analysis and the implementation of a simple JAX-based classifier.

+This workflow supports the inference that stress-related changes in autonomic regulation can be observed not only in raw ECG morphology but also in the variability patterns derived from consecutive R-peaks.
+By comparing HRV windows across experimental conditions, the pipeline provides a structured way to examine whether baseline and stress states produce separable physiological signatures.

+The NeuroPype implementation was designed to mirror the same logic in a more modular signal-processing environment.
+An important implementation insight concerns frequency-domain visualization.
+SpectrumPlot does not operate directly on raw ECG or HRV time-series data; it requires frequency-axis spectral input.
+Therefore, it must be preceded by a spectral estimation node such as Spectrogram or WelchSpectrum.
+Similarly, HeartRate and HeartRateVariability nodes must receive the output stream from RDetection, specifically the stream ending in -peaks, because HR and HRV calculations depend on detected R-peak timing rather than the raw ECG waveform itself.

+Overall, the project demonstrates both the analytical and practical requirements of ECG-based HRV stress analysis.
+The Jupyter workflow provides transparent feature extraction, statistical comparison, and classification, while the NeuroPype workflow translates the same reasoning into a reusable signal-processing pipeline.
+Together, these implementations show how ECG-derived R-peak timing can be transformed into interpretable HRV measures for distinguishing physiological responses during baseline and stress-related information processing.

-The project uses the WESAD dataset, a public wearable physiology dataset designed for stress and affect detection.
-The main signal used in this project is chest ECG recorded from the RespiBAN device at 700 Hz.
-The analysis compares baseline and stress segments.
-The core hypothesis is that stress will increase heart rate and reduce HRV compared with baseline.
-Specifically, stress is expected to reduce time-domain HRV metrics such as SDNN, RMSSD, SDSD, NN50, and pNN50.
+The project uses the WESAD dataset, a publicly available wearable physiology dataset developed for stress and affect detection.
+The primary physiological signal analyzed in this work is chest ECG recorded from the RespiBAN device at 700 Hz, which provides high-resolution cardiac timing information suitable for heart rate and HRV analysis.
+The study focuses on comparing baseline and stress segments in order to examine whether autonomic changes during stress can be detected through ECG-derived HRV.

+The central hypothesis is that stress will produce a measurable shift in cardiac regulation compared with baseline.
+Under stress, increased sympathetic activation is expected to elevate heart rate, while reduced parasympathetic or vagal activity is expected to decrease HRV.
+Therefore, stress is expected to reduce time-domain HRV metrics such as SDNN, RMSSD, SDSD, NN50, and pNN50.
+These reductions would suggest that the heartbeat intervals become less variable and less flexible during stress, indicating a move toward sympathetic dominance and reduced autonomic adaptability.

+Methodologically, the project combines offline analysis with a pipeline-based implementation.
+In the Jupyter Notebook, chest ECG is extracted from WESAD, separated into baseline and stress conditions, filtered to reduce noise, visually inspected for signal quality, and marked for artifacts where necessary.
+R-peaks are then detected from the cleaned ECG signal, allowing inter-beat intervals to be calculated and transformed into HRV features.
+This step is important because the project does not treat ECG only as a waveform; instead, it uses ECG as a source for inferring autonomic regulation through heartbeat timing.

-The project includes both offline and pipeline-based analysis.
-In Jupyter Notebook(herein), the ECG is extracted, filtered, visually inspected, artifact-marked, and converted into HRV features.
-Figures are generated, including raw and filtered ECG time-series plots, PSD before/after filtering, artifact-marked ECG, R-peak visualization, paired baseline-vs-stress HRV plots, and latent-space visualizations using PCA, t-SNE, and UMAP.
-A simple JAX logistic-regression model is also used to test whether extracted HRV features contain stress-relevant information.
+Several visual and analytical outputs are generated to support interpretation.
+These include raw and filtered ECG time-series plots, power spectral density plots before and after filtering, artifact-marked ECG visualizations, R-peak detection plots, paired baseline-versus-stress HRV comparisons, and latent-space visualizations using PCA, t-SNE, and UMAP.
+Together, these figures make the analysis more illustrative by showing how the signal changes across preprocessing stages and whether baseline and stress samples form separable patterns in feature space.

+A simple JAX logistic-regression classifier is also implemented to test whether the extracted HRV features contain stress-relevant information.
+Rather than serving as a complex predictive model, this classifier functions as an inferential check: if the model can distinguish baseline from stress above chance level, it suggests that the HRV features preserve physiologically meaningful differences between conditions.

-Finally, the preprocessed ECG is streamed into NeuroPype using Lab Streaming Layer.
-The NeuroPype pipeline demonstrates signal input, filtering, R-peak detection, heart-rate extraction, HRV feature extraction, and final computational output.
+Finally, the project extends the analysis into NeuroPype by streaming the preprocessed ECG through Lab Streaming Layer.
+The NeuroPype pipeline demonstrates the practical translation of the offline workflow into a modular signal-processing environment.
+It includes signal input, filtering, R-peak detection, heart-rate extraction, HRV feature extraction, and final computational output.
+This pipeline-based implementation shows that the same ECG-to-HRV reasoning can be reproduced beyond the notebook, supporting both offline analysis and future real-time physiological monitoring applications.

 ## Workflow